moq-wg/moq-transport/draft-ietf-moq-transport.md

 This draft only specifies a single use of bidirectional streams.
 Objects are sent on unidirectional streams.
-Because there are no other uses of bidirectional streams, a peer MAY currently close the connection if it receives a second bidirectional stream.
+Because there are no other uses of bidirectional streams, a peer MAY currently close the session as a 'Protocol Violation' if it receives a second bidirectional stream.

 The control stream MUST NOT be abruptly closed at the underlying transport layer.
 Doing so results in the session being closed as a 'Protocol Violation'.